Gene Summers in Nashville

 Gene Summers In Nashville is a 10" vinyl album by Gene Summers.
-It was recorded at the Young 'Un Sound Studio Nashville, Tennessee in 1980 and contains rockabilly and country tracks performed by Summers.
+It was recorded at the Young 'Un Sound studio in Nashville, Tennessee in 1980 and contains rockabilly and country tracks performed by Summers.
 It was issued on the French Big Beat label in 1981.

 Backing Summers were some of the Nashville A-Team session musicians including Dale Sellers, Jerry Stembridge, Stu Basore, Charlie McCoy, Mike Leech, Hayward Bishop and The Jordanaires.
 The session engineers were Stan Dacus and Chip Young.
 It was produced by Chip Young and was a Michael Cattin production.